Arguments for the Effectiveness of Human Problem Solving: The effective problem solving strategy

-\begin{thm}[\citealp{sol}] Let $m_1, m_2, m_3, ...$ be candidates/ideas that can be used to solve a problem.
-Let $p_k$ be probability that the candidate $m_k$ will solve the problem, and $t_k$ the time required to generate and test this candidate.
-Then, testing the candidates in the decreasing order $\frac{p_k}{t_k}$ gives the minimal expected time before a solution is found. \end{thm}
+\begin{theorem}[\citealp{sol}] Let $m_1, m_2, m_3, ...$ be candidates that can be used to solve a problem.
+Let $p_k$ be probability that the candidate $m_k$ will solve the problem, and $t_k$ the time required to test this candidate.
+Then, testing the candidates in the decreasing order $\frac{p_k}{t_k}$ gives the minimal expected time before a solution is found. \end{theorem}